dataflowg/dataflowg.github.io/_posts/2020-3-8-Convert-To-LabVIEW-NXG-Part-1.md

 ## The Event Structure

 The event structure provided a few interesting quirks.
-Dynamic registration for control references is out, so the once simple dynamic event registration of an array of UI control references became a tedious effort in configuring 50+ event sources across several event cases.
-Also one can't register a Mouse Down? filter event for different control types, or even *same* control types with different data types.
+Dynamic registration for control references is out, so the once simple registration of an array of UI control references became a tedious effort in manually configuring 50+ event sources across several event cases.
+Also one can't register a Mouse Down? filter event for different control types, or even the *same* control types with different data types.
 So there's a bit of [WET](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#DRY_vs_WET_solutions) going on when configuring events.

 [![The NXG event configuration dialog.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/NXG-Event-Config.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/NXG-Event-Config.png)